the-collab-lab/deprecated-career-lab-template/what-to-include-on-linkedin.md

+# Async: What to include on your LinkedIn profile

 > **Presenter:** Crystal & @Andrew Hedges

 > **Homework:** Please spend at least **1 hour on Tuesday** watching the videos below and working on your LinkedIn profile in preparation for a Q&A session.